“The only possible teacher

 Besides the solo exhibitions of contemporary fine art, the gallery offers annual thematic shows:

-Acknowledging Freudian Psychoanalysis as the most profound metaphor ever offered for the comprehension of human behaviour, spring exhibitions present artists' free associations on Unconscious Drives, Basic Instincts, Inter-Personal Conflicts, Libido, Love, Dreams, etc.
+• SPRING.
+Acknowledging Freudian Psychoanalysis as the most profound metaphor ever offered for the comprehension of human behaviour, spring exhibition Ladies - First presents artists' free associations on Unconscious Drives, Basic Instincts, Inter-Personal Conflicts, Libido, Love, Dreams, etc.

-Recognizing Therapeutic Recreation as an effective treatment modality, summer exhibitions thus reflect on thoughts, things and actions that make us feel better mentally and emotionally without cheap Prozac or expensive therapy.
+• SUMMER.
+Recognizing Therapeutic Recreation as an effective treatment modality, summer exhibit Coming About is all about sailing – one of those activities that make us feel better mentally and emotionally without cheap Prozac or expensive therapy

-Fall is not an easy season for many: back-to-work depressions, psychotic de-compensations, increased suicides...
+• FALL is not an easy season for many: back-to-work depressions, psychotic de-compensations, increased suicides...
 Perhaps not surprisingly, October is the International Mental Illness Awareness Month.
-Add the Halloween zombies, and the picture becomes even more vivid.
-Therefore, the autumn shows are somewhat spooky and scary.
+Exhibition

-Winter – a time of falling stars, realisation of mortality and philosophical reflection on life.
+• WINTER – time of falling stars, realisation of mortality and philosophical reflection on life.
 In a broader view, all human existence is nothing but Narrative, anyway.
-So far, "Fairytale" is a generic icon for the winter exhibitions.
+So far, "Fairytale" is a generic icon for the winter show "From the Gallery Collection"

 HERITAGE